Simple and festive, this fall cheese fondue is infused with aromas of pumpkin.

-2. Add Chardonnay and cornstarn, warm over a low heat.
-Do not let boil.
+2. Add 1 cup of dry Chardonnay and 1 tablespoon of cornstarch and warm over a low heat.
+Do not let the mixture boil.

-3. Add cheese one handful at a time while slowly increasing the heat.
-Do not let boil.
+3. Add 2 cups of Brie one handful at a time while slowly increasing the heat.
+Do not let it boil.

-4. Turn off heat and finish with the kirsch.
+4. Turn off heat and finish with 2 tablespoons of kirsch.

-5. Using a pencil or a sharpie, mark your pumpkin around the top.
+5. Using a pencil or a sharpie, mark 1 pie pumpkin around the top.

 6. Carefully carve out the top.